vasudhathinks/Personal-Projects/Comparing-Models/README.md

 All factor variables were converted to numerical values for consistency.
 1. The original HR Attrition dataset has 9 features and 1 response variable.
 All variables were kept though factor variables where converted to numerical values.
+1. Each dataset was split into a training and test set with 80% and 20% of the original data, respectively.

 #### Supervised Learning Algorithms used in R:
 1. Decision Trees